kknd3k/PHBS_BlockChain_2018/README.md

 ### The conclusion
 (1)This paper found that BitCoin supply and demand have an important impact on BitCoin price.
 <br>(2)We cannot reject the hypothesis that short-run investor speculations also affect BitCoin price.
-<br>(3)The estimates do not support previous findings that macro-financial indicators are driving BitCoin price
+<br>(3)The estimates do not support Van Wijk (2013) that macro-financial indicators are driving BitCoin price.
+My understanding is probabily the model in Van Wijk (2013) didn't set properly.
 <br>
  ## 3.2 What can be expected from the bitcoin(Van Wijk 2013)
  This is an early paper whose model is relatively simple.
 But it gave some ideas to later research.
 I also listed it here.
 The author tried to find the role of global financial development e.g. stock exchange indices, exchange rates, and oil price measures, in determining BitCoin price.
  <br>
  ### The conclusion
  After properly processed data from 19th July 2010 until 13th June 2013, the author did an OLS based on value of bitcoin and some macro level dependent variables.
-After the regression, the value of the Bitcoin consists of several stock exchange indices, exchange rates, and oil prices measures.
+The dependent variables include several stock exchange indices, exchange rates, and oil prices measures.
 This paper found evidence that the Dow Jones index, the euro-dollar exchange rate, and oil price have a significant impact on the value of BitCoin in the long-run.

  ## 3.3 What Are the Main Drivers of the Bitcoin Price?
 Evidence from Wavelet Coherence Analysis(Kristoufek 2015)
  The paper focus on various possible sources of price movements, ranging from fundamental sources to speculative and technical sources.
 The sample period is from 2010 to April 2014.
 This paper used utilized wavelets methodology, which is rarely used in normal economic thesis.
 The author spent long pages to illustrate it.
 In my understanding, this method is used in signal analysis.If you have interest, you can see file folder called paper.
 I put all my reference paper here.